-It is proposed that the NHI Fund (NDOH in the interim) contracts with competitively-contracted medical scheme administrators per province to contract with GPs, NGOs and government clinics for a basic building block: A Community Practice, as the first step in NHI implementation.
-The current Department of Health (DOH) should progressively reorganize CHCs/Clinics into competent decentralized subdistrict (or smaller) units with independent boards that are able to contract with NHI and then removed from the remit of the DOH as they meet NHI accreditation standards.
-The Community Practice contract will be for a panel of 2000 (minimum) to 10000 (maximum) people per Accountable Doctor, with the minimum of 2000 raised to 6000 over eight years and the maximum of 10 000 being reviewed as coverage across the country is saturated with 6000 Accountable Doctors.
+Here is a proposal for the NHI Fund to contract their administration to competitively-contracted medical scheme administrators per province to then contract with GPs, NGOs and government clinics for a basic building block: A Community Practice, as the first step in NHI implementation.
+The current Department of Health (DOH) should progressively reorganize CHCs/Clinics into competent decentralized subdistrict (or smaller) units with independent boards that are able to contract with the NHI fund and then be removed from the remit of the DOH as they meet NHI accreditation standards.
+GPs and NGOs should be encouraged to join the NHI PHC network.
+The Community Practice contract will start with a panel of 2000 (minimum) to 10000 (maximum) people per Accountable Doctor.

-Community Practices are expected to competitively enroll patients from within a Health District, using the Health Patient Registry System (HPRS) to validate beneficiaries and to formally enroll for payment to start.
-The should be some administrative enrolment support from the NHI Fund and Department of Health in the Health District (funded progressively just for coordination and programmatic support).
+Community Practices should be expected to competitively enroll patients from within a Health District (aligned with Districts/Metros), validating NHI beneficiary cards and then formally enrolling them into the Community Practice for payment to start.
+There should be some administrative enrolment support from the NHI Fund and Department of Health in the Health District (funded progressively just for coordination and programmatic support).
 Each Community Practice should have a team led by an Accountable Doctor and must include a minimum number of nurses, clinical associates, and community health workers to ensure appropriate team-based approaches to care.

-The Accountable Doctor and team will dispense medicines (or send to a contracted pharmacy), send for lab tests and/or x-rays and do a short list of procedures (e.g. cautery, ECG, lung function etc.) for which the Community Practice (or contracted providers) will be paid a fee-for-service.
+The Accountable Doctor and team will also dispense medicines (or send to a contracted pharmacy), send for lab tests and/or x-rays and do a short list of procedures (e.g. cautery, ECG, lung function etc.) for which the Community Practice (or contracted providers) will be paid a fee-for-service by NHI administrators, covering ±20% of income.
 Each Community Practice will also have to provide preventive services like family planning, immunization on a fee-for-service basis.
 Assume a visit rate of 1 visit per person per year.
-This means the Community Practice will see ±24 patients per day for these preventive services.
+This means the Community Practice will see ±40 patients per day for these preventive services.
 The Community Practice will be paid separately for these visits, medicines dispensed (including dispensing fee) and tests done, as per defined lists and per claim submitted electronically using payment management data systems and paid as is usual with medical scheme claims currently.

-The Community Practice is expected to progressively implement an electronic health record (EHR) related to outcomes performance management, with up to 20% performance payment paid per quarter retrospectively, in addition to the prepaid monthly capitation payment.
-The Accountable Doctor is expected (for now) to refer to a designated network in the public service for any other service needed (allieds, specialist and hospital) using a free software available – Vula.
-This system, besides facilitating good referral both ways, will allow important cost data to be collected and will allow contracting to be progressively expanded to include the private sector.
-Whilst private allieds, specialists and hospitals will be progressively contracted, using fee-for-service and diagnostic related groups, alternative re-imbursement models should be explored, especially given the expectation that Community Practices have to be very community-oriented and focused on prevention / case management.
+A Community Practice is expected to progressively implement an electronic health record (EHR) related to outcomes performance management, (with a 10% allocation) and between 0% and 20% performance payment paid per quarter retrospectively, in addition to the prepaid monthly capitation and fee-for-service payments.
+The Accountable Doctor is expected (for now) to refer to a designated network in the public service in each Health District for any other service needed (allieds, specialist and hospital) using a free software available – Vula.
+This system, besides facilitating good referral both ways, will allow important cost data to be collected and will allow contracting to be progressively expanded to include others in the private sector.
+Whilst private allieds, specialists and hospitals will be progressively contracted, using fee-for-service and diagnostic related groups, alternative reimbursement models could be explored, especially given the expectation that Community Practices have to be very community-oriented and focused on prevention / case management.
 This is a major paradigm shift to a population approach and is why the model is called “Community” practice.
 It is intended to reduce allied, specialist and hospital costs using a stronger integrated model of Primary Health Care and allow Community Practices to later ‘buy’ these additional services or provide them in a more efficient manner using alternative reimbursement models currently being tested in South Africa.

-The Community Practice is expected to profile all members of the panel population using mobile data collection tools linked to their EHRs and related to the Comprehensive Health Checks.
-The practice is expected to have an annual open day / priority-setting workshop with the panel population and then meet with elected leaders monthly to consult and plan the practices targeted health promotion efforts for the Community Practice panel in the community.
+A Community Practice is expected to profile all members of the panel population using mobile data collection tools linked to their EHRs and related to the Comprehensive Health Checks.
+COPC practice includes publicly-available annual open days / priority-setting workshops with the panel population and meetings with elected leaders monthly to consult and plan the practices targeted health promotion efforts for the Community Practice panel in the community.
 The Community Practice is expected to send a representative to the Health District monthly to coordinate priority programme / health promotion activities, reduce fragmentation and ensure alignment with Health District planning and priorities.